BND Hamburger Icon

 • Shipping numbers

-• Total hours from the last seven days
+• Total hours for the 24-hour period

-It’s often best to purchase paper logs with only the most basic DOT information on them.
+If your company still uses paper logs, it’s best to purchase paper logs with only the most basic DOT information on them.
 Some logs include too many sections to fill out, and when they’re left blank, it can get you in trouble with the DOT.

 A perfect example is the recap section, which isn’t an FMCSA requirement.
 However, if it’s left blank, DOT agents may give you a hard time.
 If your drivers use logs with many extra sections, you can use a dash to “fill it out” without inputting information.
 This indicates the section is unnecessary, which will help you in the event of a road inspection.